What government-funded programs are available to support your child?

 How can Undivided help?

-Whether you are new to public benefits or looking to get the most out of available services, Undivided is here to partner with you to get the help you need.
+Whether you are brand-new to public benefits or you’re looking to get the most out of the services your child qualifies for, Undivided is here to partner with you to get the help you need.

 Frequently Asked Questions

-Prior to age three, children across California can receive early intervention services from Regional Centers if they have been diagnosed with, or are at risk for, developmental delays or developmental disabilities.
-Early intervention for children under age three is provided under the Individuals with Disabilities Education Act (IDEA), the federal law governing special education.
-Many children receive occupational, physical and speech therapy from the Regional Center during this time, along with center-based programs and other early intervention services.
+Prior to age 3, children across California can receive early intervention services from Regional Centers if they have been diagnosed with, or are at risk for, developmental delays or developmental disabilities.
+Many children receive occupational, physical, and speech therapy and other early intervention services through Regional Center from birth to age 3.

-Depending on circumstances and a little luck, your specific Regional Center might provide:
+Depending on the circumstances, your specific Regional Center might provide:

 • Behavioral services